t-mart/ispee/README.md

 - jitter
 - packet loss/outages

-Use this to get a quantitative idea about your connection's latency, so you can complain with confidence to your ISP.
+Use this to get a quantitative idea about your connection, so you can complain with confidence to your ISP.

 ## Usage